Syed ArhamSyed Arham(Author)

 Main Objective

-Like classic Klondike Solitaire, the objective in this game is to clear the tableau by removing all the cards.
+Unlike classic Klondike Solitaire where you build foundation piles, the objective in this game is to clear the tableau by removing all the cards.
 The difference is that you must remove cards by pairing them to reach a total value of 13.
 This might sound difficult, and it is.
 But, it becomes easier as you get a hang of it.

 How to Play